 Emergency Response - Emergency Response shall have the same meaning as set forth in the applicable rules or regulations established by the Centers for Medicare & Medicaid Services, Department of Health & Human Services.
-The current definition is located at 42 CFR § 414.605.
+The current definition may be found at 42 CFR § 414.605.